U.S. says North Korea diplomacy 'very much alive,' but watching rocket site

 Pyongyang has used Sohae to launch satellites into space since 2011, and Washington says its work there has helped develop missile technology.
 A satellite launch in April 2012 killed off an Obama administration deal for a freeze in North Korean nuclear and missile testing reached weeks earlier.

-Reporting by David Brunnstrom, Mark Hosenball, Matt Spetalnick and Arshad Mohammed; editing by Grant McCool
+Reporting by David Brunnstrom, Mark Hosenball, Matt Spetalnick, Arshad Mohammed and Doina Chiacu; editing by Grant McCool and Sonya Hepinstall